stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md

 Yes, I'm aware that technically there are no clients nor servers in Wireguard, it's all peers, but for the sake of README readability I will use the terminology similar to the OpenVPN Server + Client setups.

-If the Wireguard client is **not** used as default routing and you create policies to selectively use the Wireguard client, make sure your settings are as following (three dots on the line imply other options can be listed in the section as well).Make sure that the policy mentioned below is at the top of your policies list.
+If the Wireguard client is **not** used as default routing and you create policies to selectively use the Wireguard client, make sure your settings are as following (three dots on the line imply other options can be listed in the section as well).
+Make sure that the policy mentioned below is at the top of your policies list.

 Relevant part of `/etc/config/vpn-policy-routing`: